 The book takes concepts which could be easy and makes them sound complicated by making a new category for them (out of the box or in the box).

 I find bigger virtue in taking the complex and making it simple.

-This is a technique people sometimes use to sound more authoritative, to simply things (not in this case) or to repackage information in a way that it seems new insight.
+This is a technique people sometimes use to sound more authoritative, to simplify things (not in this case) or to repackage information in a way that it seems like new insight.

-I personally find that the book puts too many and disparate human tendencies into this box they talk about.
+I personally find that the book puts too many and disparate human tendencies into this box.

 For example, when they say they encourage to follow our natural instinct of being kind and helpful, that’s black and white thinking to me.